runpod/docs/docs/sdks/python/endpoints.md

 try:
     run_request = endpoint.run_sync(
-        {
-            "input": {
-                "prompt": "a photo of a horse the size of a Boeing 787" }
+        {"input": {"prompt": "a photo of a horse the size of a Boeing 787"}}, timeout=60,  # Timeout in seconds.
-        },
-        timeout=60  # Timeout in seconds.
     )

     print(run_request)